dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

 .. image:: images/image1_3_19.PNG

-2. Modify the cURL command to point at the overlay virtual server and run several times: ``curl https://10.1.10.146/WebGoat/login -k``
+2. Modify the cURL command to point at the overlay virtual server and run several times: ``curl https://10.1.10.146/WebGoat/login -k -v | more``

 3. Review the event logs at **Event Logs >> Bot Defense** You will now see geo-data for the BOT connection attempts.